 The Integrated Reasoning section is a 30-minute section in the GMAT test that measures candidate’s ability to understand and evaluate multiple types of information – graphics, numeric, and verbal.
 This section has four types of questions: Multi-Source Reasoning, Table Analysis, Graphics Interpretation and Two-Part Analysis.

 For the IR section, you will have access to an online calculator with basic functions.
 The score of IR is gauged on a scale of 1 and 8.
 This will be reported separately and will not have any impact on the overall GMAT score.

 Analytical Writing Assessment

 The AWA section is also of 30 minutes duration and scored from 0 to 6.
 The Analytical Writing section asks to write one essay: the Argument.
 This particular section checks your capability to think critically and communicate your thoughts with logic.
 The main aim of this is to analyze the reasoning behind the argument.

-Byjus will be glad to help you in your GMAT preparation journey.
+BYJU’S will be glad to help you in your GMAT preparation journey.
 You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at +9188845 44444, or you can write to us at email@example.com.